Skip to main content

 Plan

-Terraform will generate an execution plan using the plan action.
-The plan shows what resources Terraform determines need to be created or modified.
+Terraform generates an execution plan using the plan action.
+The plan displays the resources that terraform determines need to be created or modified.

 terraform plan

-In your plan output, you should expect to see 11 resources created, including an AWS Lambda function and permissions, AWS API Gateway, AWS IAM role and policy, and AWS Cloudwatch Log group.
+In your plan output, you should expect to see 11 resources created, including an AWS Lambda function and its permissions, AWS API Gateway, AWS IAM role and policy, and AWS CloudWatch Log group.

 Apply

-After running a plan and confirming that all expected resources show that they will be provisioned in the plan, run an apply to create the resources.
+After running a plan and confirming that all expected resources will be provisioned, run an apply to create the resources.

-Terraform will create resources when using the apply action.
-Like with the plan action, Terraform will determine which resources need to be created or modified.
-You should expect to see the same resources to be created when running apply that are shown when running plan.
+Terraform creates resources when using the apply action.
+Similar to the plan action, terraform determines which resources need to be created or modified.
+You should expect the same resources to be created during apply as shown in the plan output.

 terraform apply

 You should see Apply complete!
-Resources: 11 added, 0 changed, 0 destroyed. when the apply has completed successfully.
+Resources: 11 added, 0 changed, 0 destroyed. when the apply process completes successfully.

 Curl the endpoint

-Finally, curl the endpoint to confirm the AWS API Gateway and Lambda function were created successfully.
-Use terraform output to get the URL for the API that was provisioned, then curl the endpoint.
+Finally, use curl to confirm that the AWS API Gateway and Lambda function were created successfully.
+Use the terraform output command to retrieve the URL for the API that was provisioned, then curl the endpoint.

 export API_ENDPOINT=$(terraform output -raw api_endpoint)